WHAT SHOULD I DO IF I NEED TO SPEAK TO A DOCTOR AFTER HOURS?

 WHICH HOSPITALS DO YOUR PHYSICIANS VISIT?

 Our physicians have privileges at Inova Fairfax and Inova Fair Oaks hospitals.
-We take care of newborns at both of these hospitals but no longer take care of pediatric inpatients (any child admitted to the hospital from our office or an ER).
-There are excellent hospitalists (pediatricians who exclusively take care of hospitalized children) at both Inova Fairfax and Fair Oaks.
+We are currently not rounding there temporarily.
+There are excellent hospitalists (pediatricians who exclusively take care of hospitalized children and newborns) at both Inova Fairfax and Fair Oaks Hospitals.

 ARE ALL OF YOUR PHYSICIANS BOARD-CERTIFIED?